-36. Advertising Social Housing Properties
+7.1 Advertising Social Housing Properties

-- 36.1 Properties will be listed on www.monmouthshirehomesearch.co.uk Monday to Friday.
+- 7.1.1 Properties will be listed on www.monmouthshirehomesearch.co.uk Monday to Friday.
 Properties will be advertised for a minimum of 8 days and a maximum of 16 days.
 Properties may be advertised outside of the Housing register e.g. in the local press or via other media.
 In exceptional circumstances, Homesearch reserves the right to withdraw an advert.
-This may be due to an error on a Homesearch advert; the current contract-holder(s) deciding to revoke their notice to end their contract (if a contract-holder wants to end their contract, we will advertise a property before they vacate to minimise any delay in reletting the property), or because of an unavoidable delay with bringing the property up to a lettable standard (this list is not an exhaustive list). - 36.2 Applicants must check property advert information before bidding.
-As this will give a description of the property and whether it meets their requirements e.g. adaptations or age or area restrictions, Local Lettings Plans etc. - 36.3 Adapted properties will be advertised as suitable to applicants with matching mobility needs and adaptations (this is subject to an assessment from an Occupational Therapist). - 36.4 Properties which are designated for Older Persons will be advertised as suitable for applicants who meet the age criteria set out in paragraph 38.2.
-An Older Person designated property (not including sheltered) which is a bungalow will be advertised as available for those who meet the age criteria and/or who are disabled (within the meaning of the Equality Act 2010) and who can show that only a bungalow (and no other property type) will meet their need (see 44.2). - 36.5 Applicants who may struggle to participate in the Homesearch scheme will be provided with assistance from staff as appropriate e.g. assisted bidding/ auto bidding service.
+This may be due to an error on a Homesearch advert; the current contract-holder(s) deciding to revoketheir notice to end their contract (if a contract-holder wants to end their contract, we will advertise a property before they vacate to minimise any delay in re- letting the property), or because of an unavoidable delay with bringing the property up to a lettable standard (this list is not an exhaustive list). - 7.1.2 Applicants must check property advert information before bidding.
+As this will give a description of the property and whether it meets their requirements e.g. adaptations or age or area restrictions, Local Lettings Plans etc. - 7.1.3 Adapted properties will be advertised as suitable to applicants with matching mobility needs and adaptations (this is subject to an assessment from an Occupational Therapist).

+- 7.1.4 Properties which are designated for Older Persons will be advertised as suitable for applicants who meet the age criteria set out in paragraph 7.3.2.
+An Older Person designated property (not including sheltered) which is a bungalowwill be advertised as available for those who meet the age criteria and/or who are disabled (within the meaning of the Equality Act 2010) and who can show that only a bungalow (and no other property type) will meet their need (see 10.2.2). - 7.1.5 Applicants who may struggle to participate in the Homesearch scheme will be provided with assistance from staff as appropriate e.g. assisted bidding service.

-37. Property Adverts
+7.2 Property Adverts

-- 37.1 Property adverts will give applicable information about each available property that will be easy to understand. - 37.2 Property adverts may also include details of how preference will be awarded e.g. if a lettings quota, a local lettings plan, sensitive let or the Rural Allocation Policy is applied. - 37.3 Applicants viewing social housing properties online will only be able to view the properties that they are eligible to bid on.
+- 7.2.1 Property adverts will give applicable information about each available propertythat will be easy to understand. - 7.2.2 Property adverts may also include details of how preference will be awarded e.g. if a lettings quota, a local lettings plan, sensitive let or the Rural Allocation Policy is applied. - 7.2.3 Applicants viewing social housing properties online will only be able to view theproperties that they are eligible to bid on.

-38. Insufficient Demand and Re-advertising a Property
+7.3 Insufficient Demand and Re-advertising a Property

-- 38.1 Where a property does not attract any eligible bids from applicants, consideration may (at the discretion of the Homesearch partner the property belongs to) be given to applicants who would under-occupy the property.
-A successful applicant would also have to complete an affordability assessment to show they can afford to under-occupy the property. - 38.2 Older Person's accommodation is for applicants aged 60+ years (for MHA schemes) or 55+ years (for Melin, Pobl and United Welsh schemes).
-Older person's designated property may be offered to younger applicants if there is insufficient demand (also see 44.2 below).
-However, age criteria will not be relaxed on 'sheltered' type housing schemes. - 38.3 Where there is insufficient demand for a property and it is considered 'hard-tolet', a Homesearch partner may use discretion and advertise the property outside of the scheme through other appropriate methods.
+- 7.3.1 Where a property does not attract any eligible bids from applicants, consideration may (at the discretion of the Homesearch partner the property belongs to) be given to applicants who would under-occupy the property.
+A successful applicant would also have to complete an affordability assessment to show they can afford to under-occupy the property. - 7.3.2 Older Person's accommodation is for applicants aged 60+ years (for MHA schemes) or 55+ years (for Hedyn, Pobl and United Welsh schemes).
+Older person's designated property may be offered to younger applicants if there is insufficient demand (also see 10.2.2 below).
+However, age criteria will not be relaxed on 'sheltered' type housing schemes. - 7.3.3 Where there is insufficient demand for a property and it is considered 'hardto-let', a Homesearch partner may use discretion and advertise the property outside of the scheme through other appropriate methods.